megagigakox/Flame/README.md

 # Flame
-Simple framework to creating inventories in a simple way.
+Small framework to creating inventories in a simple way.

-## Register flame
+## Register

 With MiniMessage:
 ```java